Physical Training Affects Mental Health

 Training ground forces matters for performance and fall prevention.
 Training with resistance from the ground up is part of integrated full-body training.

 The vast majority of your body’s proprioceptors are on the soles of your feet.
-Every rep done standing will require more neural engagement than a similar ROM trained seated or lying down.
+Every rep done standing will require more neural engagement than a similar range of motion trained seated or lying down.

 Learning a vocabulary of exercises done standing offers a readily accessible and progressable variety of patterns that will consistently create coordinative demands.